BIT-TYJ/HORCL/README.md

-# EO-RCL : Robust Collaborative Localization in Extreme Outliers
+# HORCL : Robust Multi-robot Collaborative Localization in High Outlier ratio Scenes

 ## Overview
 This is a c++ implementation based on [strasdat/Sophus](https://github.com/strasdat/Sophus).
 The solvers' cpp files are in the **test/ceres/** directory.